MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 When you create a restriction, it's added to the list just above the default.

-Device enrollment includes default restrictions for both device type and device limit restrictions.
-These two restrictions apply to all users unless they're overridden by higher-priority restrictions.

->[!NOTE]
->Enrollment restrictions are applied to users.
-In enrollment scenarios that are not user-driven (e.g. Windows Autopilot self-deploying mode or white glove provisioning), only the Default priority restrictions (targeted to "All Users") will be enforced.

-You can change the priority of any non-default restriction.
+You can change the priority of non-default restriction.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and select **Devices** > **Enroll devices** > **Enrollment restrictions**.
 2. Select **Device type restrictions** or **Device limit restrictions** to view the priority list.
 3. In the list, hover over any restriction in the **Priority** column.
 When you see three vertical dots appear, select and drag the priority to the desired position in the list.

+>[!NOTE]
+>Enrollment restrictions are applied to users.
+In enrollment scenarios that are not user-driven (e.g. Windows Autopilot self-deploying mode or white glove provisioning), only the Default priority restrictions (targeted to "All Users") will be enforced.

-## Enrollment reports
+## View enrollment reports
 You can use the following reports to troubleshoot issues with enrollment restrictions and enrollment status page assignments:
 - Enrollment failures report
 - Troubleshooting + support page
 - Device enrollment page

+This section describes the purpose of each troubleshooting resource and where to find them in the admin center.

 ### Enrollment failures report
 Use the enrollment failures report to view enrollment failures for all users or for select users.
 This report shows each failed enrollment attempt along with the date it occurred, reason for failure, OS, OS version, username, and enrollment method.